yguitton/training-material/faqs/galaxy/manage_your_galaxy_storage.md

 - `Secret Access Key` compliment your `Access Key ID` to connect to the S3 compatible storage.
 The [Amazon documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) calls these an "secret access key" and the [CloudFlare documentation](https://developers.cloudflare.com/r2/examples/aws/boto3/) describes these as "aws_secret_access_key".
 Internally to Galaxy, we often just call this the "secret_key".
 - Click on `Create`.
 </div>

+> <tip-title>What can you do after you connected a Storage</tip-title>
+>
+> You can pick the connected Storage for your analysis as follows:
+> 1. Click on your username.
+Click on `Preferences`.
+> 2. Click on `Preferred Galaxy Storage`.
+Here, you can pick the Storage of your choice.
+The default option is Galaxy Storage.
+>
+> Instead of using a default storage location for your account, it is also possible to select it at different levels: per **History**, per **Tool**, and **Workflow**.
+>
+> To set a Storage for a specific **History**, you should click on the Galaxy History Storage choice ({% icon galaxy-history-storage-choice %}) icon on the right panel.
+Then, select the added external storage as the preferred storage location for the **History**.
+If you execute a **Workflow** in this history, the all results of the workflow will be stored in the external storage (that you selected).
+> To verify it, you can click on the Dataset details icon ({% icon details %}) of a job on the right panel and you can see that the user's external storage is used as the "Dataset Storage".
+>
+> Of course, if instead of a **workflow**, you can run just one **tool** using your connected Storage.
+To do this, you have to set the Galaxy History Storage choice ({% icon galaxy-history-storage-choice %}) as discribed above.
+Then, you can run one (or more) **tool** in this history and the results will be available on your Storage.
+{: .tip}